Michele B. Chan

 Michele B. Chan is an American philanthropist and former actress.
 She was born in East London, South Africa.
-Chan is currently the CEO of NantStudio, which she founded in 2015.
+Chan is the CEO of NantStudio, which she founded in 2015.

 Acting career

-She was best known for her role in the series MacGyver as Mei Jan, who impersonated MacGyver's deceased foster daughter Sue Ling.
+Chan was best known for her role in the series MacGyver as Mei Jan, who impersonated MacGyver's deceased foster daughter Sue Ling.
 She appeared in the movie American Ninja 3: Blood Hunt and also had recurring roles in the American television series Hotel and the Canadian TV show Danger Bay.

 Personal life

-Chan married South African-born American billionaire surgeon, businessman, and minority owner of the Los Angeles Lakers Patrick Soon-Shiong in 1977.
+Chan married South African-born American surgeon Patrick Soon-Shiong in 1977.
+Her husband later developed business interests and became a billionaire, as well as minority owner of the Los Angeles Lakers.
 They have two children, including Nika Soon-Shiong, an activist.
-In 2018, they became co-owners of the Los Angeles Times after purchasing the newspaper.
+In 2018, they became co-owners of the Los Angeles Times.